MerlinEgalite/playing-with-aave/README.md

 npm run migrate:kovan
 ```

-Then, update the addresses and abis in the `contracts`folder in `web-app`.
+Then, update the addresses and abis in the `contracts` folder in `web-app`.

+## TODO

+Short terms:
+- Create forms to to whitelist someone.
+- Update SC to allow someone to borrow.

+Long terms:
+- Implement conviction voting to whitelist new borrowers.
+- Allow projects to run for being whitelisted.